Roger-random/ESP_8_BIT_composite/README.md

 frame buffer of `ESP_8_BIT_composite` directly.
 Every second, the entire screen is redrawn with one of four possible values of blue in a pulsing cycle.

+## Screen Size

+* Inherited from ESP_8_BIT, the addressible screen size is __256 pixels wide and 240 pixels tall__.
+This means valid X values of 0 to 255 inclusive, and valid Y values of 0 to 239 inclusive.
+* When displayed on a standard analog TV with 4:3 aspect ratio, these pixels are not square.
+So `drawCircle()` will look like a squat wide oval on screen and not a perfect circle.
+This is inherent in the system and not considered a bug.
+* When displayed on a standard analog TV, the visible image will be slightly cropped due to [overscan](https://en.wikipedia.org/wiki/Overscan).
+This is inherent to analog televisions and not considered a bug.
+* The developer-friendly `ESP_8_BIT_GFX` class checks for valid coordinates and will clamp within the valid range.
+So if X is too large (say, 300) `drawPixel()` will draw at the maximum X of 255.
+* The raw `ESP_8_BIT_composite` class gives max performance power, but with great power comes great responsibility.
+Caller is responsible for making sure X and Y stay within bounds when manipulating frame buffer bytes via `getFrameBufferLines()[Y][X]`.
+Any bugs that use out of range array index will at best garble the image, at worse trigger a memory access violation and cause your ESP32 to reset.

 ## Help Wanted

 When I extracted the video signal generation code from ESP_8_BIT, I tried to